The Pirates Who Don't Do Anything: A VeggieTales Movie: Critical response

-According to the review aggregator website Rotten Tomatoes, 43% of critics have given the film a positive review based on 35 reviews, with an average rating of 4.92/10.
-The site's critics consensus reads, "This Veggietale should please the youngest crowds, but the silly script will tire the more discerning viewer."
-At Metacritic, the film has a weighted average score of 49 out of 100 based on 13 critics, indicating "mixed or average reviews".
-The film earned $12.7 million for Universal Studios out of an estimated $15 million budget.
+The Pirates Who Don't Do Anything: A VeggieTales Movie received mixed reviews.
+The review aggregation website Rotten Tomatoes reported that out of 35 critic reviews, 43% of them were positive, with an average rating of 4.9/10.
+The site's consensus states: "This Veggietale should please the youngest crowds, but the silly script will tire the more discerning viewer."
+Metacritic assigned the film a weighted average score of 49 out of 100, based on 13 critics, indicating "mixed or average" reviews.